cverhaest/deploy-to-sfdx/README.md

 # SFDX "Workshop Automator"

-Issue with sfdx-cli update - 20220602
+Issue with sfdx-cli update - 20220902
-apps running on the Heroku-16 stack, which reaches end-of-life on May 1st, 2021. - 20210309
+Apps running on the Heroku-16 stack, which reaches end-of-life on May 1st, 2021. - 20210309
 On March 10, 2021, we announced the Heroku Redis Hobby Tier Version Deprecation - 20210426

 ## Issue while updating Salesforce sfdx-cli.